bugfender/bugfender-maui/README.md

 * Replace *YOUR APP KEY* with your Bugfender app key.
 * For more information, have a look at the [iOS SDK reference](http://cocoadocs.org/docsets/BugfenderSDK/).

+**Note:** Xamarin Studio might highlight your code saying "The name Bugfender does not exist in the current context".
+This is a bug in the IDE, your code will compile fine.

 ### Integrating bindings on an Android project